Quer-io/Quer.io-scheduler/README.md

 #Querio Scheduler
 A scheduler for retraining saved [Querio](https://github.com/quer-io/quer.io) models periodically.
 ##Installation
-* If you don't have Querio package, install it from [https://github.com/quer-io/quer.io](https://github.com/quer-io/quer.io).
+* If you don't have the Querio package, install it from [https://github.com/quer-io/quer.io](https://github.com/quer-io/quer.io).
 * In a console window, install requirements with
  ~~~~
  pip install -r requirements.txt